Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 - Encouraging card or transfer on delivery.

-- Setting cash collection limits per delivery run.
+- Setting cash collection limits per delivery.

 4. Delayed Cash Flow